artsiomshvedko/f/README.md

 - For directories, returns the total size of all contained files and subdirectories recursively.

 **Parameters**<br>
-- path – Path to the file, directory, or symbolic link.
+- path – Path to the file or directory.

 **Return Values**<br>
 - Size in bytes as an integer